-The Master Plan and most Small Area Plans do not adequately address or include reference to community environmental goals/targets.
-Use the existing amendment process and current planning process such as in the West End and others to:
+The MASTER PLAN and most SMALL AREA PLANS do not adequately address or include reference to Community environmental goals/targets.
+Using the existing amendment process and current planning process such as in the West End and others to:

-- A. Establish a mechanism by which EAP GHG reduction targets and Climate Emergency Declaration commitments become binding on new development. - B. Require developers to submit an Action Plan for Carbon Neutral Buildings by 2030 and Carbon Neutral Sites by 2040 to achieve GHG emission targets and Climate Declaration commitments.
-The plans should consider funding available from the federal Inflation Reduction Act of 2022 and other funding streams.
+- A. Establish a mechanism by which Environmental Action Plan greenhouse gas (GHG) reduction targets and CLIMATE EMERGENCY DECLARATION commitments become binding on new development. - B. Require developers to submit an Action Plan for Carbon Neutral Buildings by 2030 and Carbon Neutral Sites by 2040 to achieve GHG emission targets and Climate Declaration commitments including an analysis of funding streams available from the federal Inflation Reduction Act of 2022 and other funding streams.